 A patch was released that "improved" the game in a couple of ways:

 - The AI actually moves, albeit at a speed of 1 MPH.
 It also stops just before the finish line, as there is no loss condition programmed and the game crashes if the computer somehow wins.

-- The fourth map, Nightride, can be selected (it previously crashed the game when selected due to missing files), though it's just a mirrored version of the first map.
+- The Nightride map can be selected (it previously crashed the game when selected due to missing files), though it's just a mirrored version of the first map.